wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Raspberry Pi - Sync with rysnc/readme.md

 ### Step 2: Installing rsync

-Since I want to make this using sudo i will do this:
+Since I want to make this using `sudo`, i will do this:

 ~~~
 sudo crontab –e